Peak TV Overload

 Somehow I made it through the first five seasons of this show despite conflicting feelings about whether I liked or hated it.
-The performances are outstanding even though many, if not most, of the characters are unappealing.
+The performances are outstanding even though many if not most of the characters are unappealing.
 In particular, the central character of Ray learns so little from the consequences of his alcoholism and violent temper that he becomes completely repulsive.
 (Showtime)

-An atmospheric French zombie mystery which moved too slowly and did not offer enough payoff for those who had the patience to make it to the end of its second and final season.
+An atmospheric French zombie mystery that moved too slowly and did not offer enough payoff for those who had the patience to make it to the end of its second and final season.
 (Netflix)

 This post-apocalyptic drama portrays life in the former United States after a permanent worldwide power outage.
 The mystery thriller was fun at first but eventually became repetitive and monotonous.
 (NBC)

 Tales of the Walking Dead

 - Boring / don’t care.